-Kathleen Frome, Secretary, holds a BS and a Master's degree in Education of the Deaf.
-She taught deaf children in the public school systems for ten years and is currently a licensed Social Worker, working with people with developmental disabilities.
+Kathleen Frome, President, holds a BS and a Master's degree in Education of the Deaf.
+She taught deaf children in the public school systems for ten years and was for many years a licensed Social Worker, working with people with developmental disabilities.
 She is also a Certified Professional Midwife and has dedicated her work of the past 27 years to restoring beauty, continuity and harmony with Nature to the birth process.

 Laraine Lippe, Finance Coordinator, BA in Linguistics, MIA, MBA, has worked as a Project Manager in both the non-profit and corporate worlds.
 Outside of her project management work, one of her greatest interests (and joys) is to find funding for worthwhile humanitarian projects.
 While working recently as a volunteer in a small village in Ghana, she established a Community Fund that enables local fishermen and farmers to gain easier access to the larger bank loans they need to expand their businesses.
 She also manages a scholarship fund that enables young AIDS orphans to attend primary school in Burkina Faso.